 Don’t just assume that because you have no problems using your site, that your customers don’t.
 You use that site day in, day out – take a step back and get an external opinion.

 Step 2: What channels should I use for people to find my website

-Small businesses need to be selective with their marketing choices.
+Small businesses or startups need to be selective with their marketing choices.
 If you decide to set up a Facebook page that gets no love or has no one to respond to questions on it, then this can negatively impact your brand as much as promote it.